 TRANSCRIBE ORAL HISTORIES

 Do you love to listen to stories?
-Help us transcribe our recorded Oral History interviews to add to our archival audio collection.
+Help us transcribe our recorded Oral Histories of Tompkins County interviews to add to our archival audio collections.

 We are currently unable to train new volunteers on how to do oral history transcriptions, and can only accept volunteers for this project with previous audio transcription experience.
 Volunteers can work remotely for transcription work.
 This opportunity can also become an internship or independent project.
 Learn more about our Oral History collections here.If you are interested in working with our Oral History collections, please contact email@example.com.